Jalna, Maharashtra: Religion

+Language

+Marathi is the official language of the city.
+Marathi is also the most commonly spoken language in the city, Urdu is the second most spoken language followed by Hindi.

 Economy

 The first cotton-ginning & oil-pressing factory was established in the year 1863 by Mr. Pestonji Meherwanji.

 In 1889 a cotton-spinning and weaving mill was erected in Aurangabad city, which employed 700 people.
 With the opening of the Hyderabad–Godavari Valley Railways in the year 1900, several ginning factories were started.
 In Jalna alone, there were 9 cotton-ginning factories and 5 cotton presses, besides two ginning factories at Aurangabad and Kannad, and one oil press at Aurangabad.
 The total number of people employed in the cotton presses and ginning factories in the year 1901 was 1,016.

-Jalna is the biggest producer of sweet lemons and oranges in Maharashtra.

-Jalna is the biggest steel producer in Maharashtra state, with many steel companies located in the Maharashtra Industrial Development Corporation (MIDC) area.
+Jalna is the largest steel producer in Maharashtra, with many steel companies located in the Maharashtra Industrial Development Corporation (MIDC) area.

+Jalna is also one of the largest producer of sweet lemons and seeds in Maharashtra.

 Transport

 Jalna is primarily connected with the rest of India by railway and road.

 Air

 Aurangabad Airport is the closest airport to Jalna, it is about 55 km away from Jalna city center, about one hour travel time by road.